csvuniq installed/working (check ~/bin/csvuniq -h)?In which our flying, speaking beasts assemble and become legion

 csvuniq -zc species data/sfv.csv > output/seqs_per_species.csv

-Switch back to your unix shell tmux pane (Ctrl-a <arrow-key>
+Switch back to your unix shell tmux pane (Ctrl-a <arrow-key>), and then execute:

 chmod +x build.sh